MicheleCotrufo/pdf2doi/README.md

 By default, everytime that a valid DOI/identifier is found, it is stored in the metadata of the pdf file.
 In this way, subsequent lookups of the same folder/file will be much faster.
 This behaviour can be removed (e.g. if cannot or does not want edit files) by setting the optional argument  ```save_identifier_metadata=False```

-#### Generating list of bibtex entries
+#### Generate list of bibtex entries
 The online validation of an identifier relies on performing queries to different online archives (e.g. dx.doi.org for DOIs or export.arxiv.org for arXiv identifiers).
 Using data obtained from these queries, a bibtex entry is created and stored in the 'validation_info' element of the output dictionary.
-By setting the input argument ```filename_bibtex``` equal to a valid filename, the bibtex entries of all papers in the target directory will be saved in a file within the same directory.
+By setting the input argument ```filename_bibtex``` equal to a valid filename, the bibtex entries of all files in the target directory will be saved in a file within the same directory.
 For example,

 ```python
 >>> import pdf2doi